KingRiq/KingRiq.github.io/README.md

 4. Enter the project folder by entering cd username.github.io
 5. Click and drag your Markdown formatted resume into the directory and get ready to push it.

-Pushing is a process where you add your file, and document why you are adding/editing the file.
+**NOTE:** Pushing is the process of adding your file, and documenting why you are adding/editing the file.
 You are essentially updating the files on a remote repository in GitHub with your local repository on your computer.

-6. Add using the command git add --all
-Leave a descriptive summary in your commit using git commit -m "Description/Summary"
+6. Add using the following command and leave a descriptive summary in your commit using git commit -m "Description/Summary"
+    >git add --all

-o	Typically, since this is your first entry in this repo(repository) you can put something simple like “First commit” or “First Entry”
+    * Typically, since this is your first entry in this repo(repository) you can put something simple like “First commit” or “First Entry”
  	Etter explains that documentation should be comprehensive so keep this as short but descriptive as you can going forward.

-7. Enter git push -u origin master to update your master branch in your repo  and you.
-Have successfully uploaded your resume. o	This may take a few minutes to actually update.
+7. Enter the following command to update your master branch in your repo  and you.
+Have successfully uploaded your resume.
+    >git push -u origin master

+    *	This may take a few minutes to actually update.
 Patience is key.

-GitHub Desktop
+### GitHub Desktop

 The following will help you use GitHub Desktop with your repo(repository).
 1. Click the “Set up in Desktop” button in the quick set up menu within your repository on GitHub.
 2. Save the project once the application opens